tinmarino/try/speech.md

 Take your place among the brave ones.
 ~~It's time you stand, fight... discover... heal, love, win.~~

-You may know (in quotes) that the resolution of Alma is limited by the diffraction of the synthetic aperture, the longer baseline.
+You may "know" that the resolution of Alma is limited by the diffraction of the synthetic aperture, the longer baseline.
 Do you believe in this quantum limit in the continuous realm?

 (@MJ, I put more in README/Example)